Important COVID-19 information for Wildlife Shelters and Foster Carers

 Do you need to find help for sick, injured or orphaned native wildlife?

 The Help for Injured Wildlife tool will help you locate and contact the closest relevant wildlife carers and rescue and rehabilitation organisations to help the injured wildlife.

 The rescue and rehabilitation of certain wildlife is restricted in Victoria as some wildlife require expert care and treatment.

 - Whale and Dolphin Emergency Hotline, 1300 136 017

 - Seals or marine turtles - AGL Marine Response Unit, 1300 245 678

 - Platypus - Healesville Sanctuary, (03) 5957 2829

 Can I look after sick injured or orphaned wildlife?

 Wildlife may only be cared for by authorised Wildlife Shelters or Foster Carers.

-Wildlife require specialist care, treatment and rehabilitation to recover sufficiently to be returned to the wild.
-Without this specialist care, wildlife may not recover or may lose their natural behaviours.
+Wildlife require expert care, treatment and rehabilitation to recover sufficiently to be returned to the wild.
+Without this care, wildlife may not recover or may lose their natural behaviours.